Backgammon: Early backgammon

 Backgammon's immediate predecessor was the 16th century tables game of Irish.
 Irish was the Anglo-Scottish equivalent of the French Toutes Tables and Spanish Todas Tablas, the latter name first being used in the 1283 El Libro de los Juegos, a translation of Arabic manuscripts by the Toledo School of Translators.
 Irish had been popular at the Scottish court of James IV and considered to be "the more serious and solid game" when the variant which became known as Backgammon began to emerge in the first half of the 17th century.
 In medieval Italy, Barail was played on a backgammon board, with the important difference that both players moved their pieces counter-clockwise and starting from the same side of the board.
-The game rules for Barail are recorded in a 13th century manuscript held in the Italian National Library in Florence.
+The game rules for Barail are recorded in a 13th-century manuscript held in the Italian National Library in Florence.

 The earliest mention of backgammon, under the name Baggammon, was by James Howell in a letter dated 1635.
 In English, the word "backgammon" is most likely derived from "back" and gamen, meaning "game" or "play".
 Meanwhile, the first use documented by the Oxford English Dictionary was in 1650.
 In 1666, it is reported that the "old name for backgammon used by Shakespeare and others" was Tables.
-However, it is clear from Willughby that "tables" was a generic name and that the phrase "playing at tables" was used in a similar way to "playing at cards".
-The first known rules of "Back Gammon" were produced by Francis Willughby around 1672; they were quickly followed by Charles Cotton in 1674.
+However, it is clear from Willoughby that "tables" was a generic name and that the phrase "playing at tables" was used in a similar way to "playing at cards".
+The first known rules of "Back Gammon" were produced by Francis Willoughby around 1672; they were quickly followed by Charles Cotton in 1674.